U.S. natgas slides 4% to one-week low on less cold forecast

 Rapid price changes over the past couple of weeks - futures gained or lost more than 5% on eight of the past 10 days - boosted the contract's 30-day implied volatility index NGATMIV to its highest since hitting a record high in October 2021.
 The market uses implied volatility to estimate likely price changes in the future.

-The premium of futures for January over December NGZ22-F23, meanwhile, was on track to close at a record high for a second day in a row as some in the market started to give up on the prospect of extreme cold in December.
+Analysts at energy consulting firm Gelber & Associates said some of the recent volatility came after some hedge funds determined that prices fell too far late last week and started a buying program to squeeze shorts out of the market.
+After prices rallied on Friday and Monday, Gelber said, "The buying quickly turned to profit-taking as the hedge funds reversed their positions."

-Overall, gas futures are up about 58% so far this year as much higher global gas prices feed demand for U.S. exports due to supply disruptions and sanctions linked to Russia's invasion of Ukraine.
+Despite recent declines, gas futures were still up about 58% so far this year as much higher global gas prices feed demand for U.S. exports due to supply disruptions and sanctions linked to Russia's invasion of Ukraine.

 Week ended Nov 4 (Forecast)